 Information about the application/nomination process is posted on the page for each award.
 The 2017 award submission/nomination deadline is August 1, 2017.
 The 2017 awards will be given at the HSSC Conference in 2018.

 Awards for Articles:

 - The Doyce B. Nunis, Jr. Award is given for the best demonstration of scholarship in the Southern California Quarterly by a rising historian.

-- The Carl I. Wheat and Frank Wheat Award is given for the best demonstration of scholarship in the Southern California Quarterly by an established historian.
+- The Francis M. Wheat Award is given for the best demonstration of scholarship in the Southern California Quarterly by an established historian.

 Awards for Books:

 - The Norman Neuerburg Award is presented to the author with the best book on California history that emphasizes the nineteenth century or earlier.

 - The Martin Ridge Award is presented to the author with the best book on California history that emphasizes the twentieth century onward.